elegant-scipy/elegant-scipy/markdown/ch4.markdown

 Roughly[^detail_fmcw], an FMCW radar works like this:

 A signal with changing frequency is generated.
-This signal is transmitted by antenna, after which it travels outwards, away from the radar.
+This signal is transmitted by an antenna, after which it travels outwards, away from the radar.
 When it hits an object, part of the signal is reflected back to the radar, where it is received, multiplied by a copy of the transmitted signal, and sampled, turning it into